lockard-LLC/lockard-LLC/README.md

 ## 🚀 Philosophy

-1. **Memory First** — Codex and humans share the same source of truth.
+1. **Memory First** — AI agents and humans share the same source of truth.
 2. **Safety by Default** — Privacy, language, and retention policies are non-negotiable.
 3. **Automation with Oversight** — Every agent action is explainable and reversible.